This blog post draws on data and research discussed in our entry on Vaccination.

 How much does this matter?
 And where does this skepticism come from?

 The crucial question to ask when considering the importance of vaccine skepticism is: does it actually have an effect on behaviour?
 Does it really affect the share of children who are vaccinated?

-In the chart below we see the comparison of vaccination rates – here as the share of children who were immunized against diphtheria, pertussis and tetanus (DTP) in 2015, the latest year available – to the share of respondents in a given country who disagreed that vaccines are safe.
+In the chart we see the comparison of vaccination rates – here as the share of children who were immunized against diphtheria, pertussis and tetanus (DTP) in 2015, the latest year available – to the share of respondents in a given country who disagreed that vaccines are safe.